Last Updated on 28. October 2022 by Victor Karp

 The grid size in 2D viewports changes dynamically depending on your zoom level.
 It ignores the Scale value from the Overlays menu.

-Open the Overlays menu in the top right corner again now you’ll see that the Subdivisions field is no longer grayed out.
+Now open the Overlays menu in the top right corner again and you’ll see that the Subdivisions field is no longer grayed out.
 Set it to 1 to disable the automatic grid size change in 2D viewports.
 Set the Scale to the grid size you’d like to snap to.
 I’ve changed it from 1 to 8 on the screenshot.

 1 generic units equals 1 meter.
 If you are working in imperial units, convert your preferred grid size from feet to meters and use this value as your Scale.